 - New Zealand Certificate in Domestic Maritime Operations (Skipper Restricted Limits) (Level 4) Also known as Certificate in Skipper Restricted Limits

-- New Zealand Certificate in Marine Engineering Class 6 (Level 4) with optional strand in Marine Engineering Class 5 Also known as Marine Engineering Class 6 (MEC 6) and Marine Engineering Class 5 (MEC 5)
+- New Zealand Certificate in Marine Engineering Class 6 (Level 4) with an optional specialty in Marine Engineering Class 5

 - New Zealand Certificate in Maritime Crewing (Level 4) with a strand in Deck Crew

 - New Zealand Certificate Maritime Operations with Strands in Fishing and Watchkeeping (Level 4) Also known as Officer of the Watch <500GT Near Coastal / Mate Fishing Vessel Limited (Level 4)

 - New Zealand Certificate in Maritime Operations (Level 5) Also known as Master <500GT Near Coastal and Master Fishing Vessel - Limited

 - Diploma in Foreign-Going Master or Chief (Level 7) Chief Engineering Foreign-going

 - Diploma in Foreign-Going Master or Chief (Level 7) Master Foreign-going